willwade/AACDataSet/README.md

 ### 1. Template Creation
 - **Template JSON Files**: Initial conversation templates are created in JSON format
 - **Language-specific Templates**: Templates are organized by language code (e.g., en-GB, fr-FR)
+- **Template Instructions**: Scenario-specific prompts that define the conversation context and goals
+- **Common Suffixes**: Reusable prompt endings that are shared across multiple templates
+- **Substitutions**: Variable replacements that allow for customization of templates

+### 2. LLM Conversation Generation
-- **generate_templates.py**: Script that processes templates to create base conversations
+- **generate_templates.py**: Script that processes templates and uses LLMs to generate realistic conversations
+- **LLM Library**: Flexible library that supports multiple LLM providers
+- **LLM Models**: Can use various models including Gemini, Mistral, and others
+- **Prompt Templates**: Structured prompts that guide the LLM to generate appropriate conversations

-### 2. Data Augmentation
+### 3. Data Augmentation
 - **main.py**: Orchestrates the overall process and calls other scripts
 - **language_keyboards.py**: Provides keyboard layouts and letter frequencies for different languages
 - **augment_aac_data.py**: Adds noisy variations to AAC utterances based on different keyboard layouts and error rates

-### 3. Dataset Preparation
+### 4. Dataset Preparation
 - **prepare_huggingface_dataset.py**: Flattens and structures the data for Hugging Face, adding conversation IDs and turn numbers
 - **upload_to_huggingface.py**: Uploads the prepared dataset to Hugging Face

-### 4. Components
+### 5. Components
+- **Template Structure**:
-- **Template Files**: JSON files containing conversation templates
+  - **Template Instructions**: JSON files containing scenario-specific prompts
+  - **Common Suffixes**: Reusable prompt endings stored in separate files
+  - **Substitutions**: Variable definitions for template customization
 - **Keyboard Layouts**: Different keyboard layouts (QWERTY, ABC, etc.) for each language
 - **Letter Frequencies**: Character frequency distributions for each language

 ## Data Flow

 1. Templates are created and organized by language
-2. Templates are processed to generate base conversations
+2. Templates are processed by the LLM library using structured prompts
+3. LLMs (Gemini, Mistral, etc.) generate realistic conversations based on the templates
-3. AAC utterances in the conversations are augmented with noisy variations NB: We regionalise this - eg frequency keyboard is different for each language as well as abc and qwerty
+4. AAC utterances in the conversations are augmented with noisy variations (regionalized for each language with appropriate keyboard layouts)
-4. The augmented conversations are flattened and structured for Hugging Face
+5. The augmented conversations are flattened and structured for Hugging Face
-5. The dataset is uploaded to Hugging Face
+6. The dataset is uploaded to Hugging Face

 This process ensures that the dataset includes a diverse range of conversations across multiple languages, with realistic variations in AAC utterances that simulate different typing errors and keyboard layouts.
+The use of a flexible LLM library allows for experimentation with different models to find the best balance of quality, diversity, and computational efficiency.

 ## License